daattali/beautiful-jekyll/_drafts/automatically-install-cni-in-new-kubernetes-cluster-with-cluster-api.md

 * **Create a configMap from the Calico manifest file.**

+Note that if you wish to create a cluster in a specific namespace, you want to place the configMap in this same namespace.

     kubectl create configmap calico-configmap --from-file=calico.yaml -o yaml --dry-run=client > calico-configmap.yaml

 * **Apply the Calico configMap to your bootstrap/management cluster.**